MI-AFP/tutorials/tutorials/11_performance-debug.md

 If you know optimization with GCC, then you won't be surprised how it works with GHC:

-* `-O0` = turn off all optimisation
+* `-O0` = turn off all optimization
 * `-O` or `-O1` = generate good-quality code without taking too long about it
-* `-O2` = apply every non-dangerous optimisation, even if it means significantly longer compile times (in most cases, there is no significant difference between `-O1` and `-O2`)
+* `-O2` = apply every non-dangerous optimization, even if it means significantly longer compile times (in most cases, there is no significant difference between `-O1` and `-O2`)

-Then there are also `-f*`  platform-independent flags, that allows you turn on and off individual optimizations.
+Then there are also `-f*`  platform-independent flags, that allows you to turn on and off individual optimizations.
 For more information, please visit [GHC documentation](http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using-optimisation.html).

 ### Concurrency and Parallelism